 Ar·ti·fact: /ˈär də fakt/ an object made by a human being; typically an item of cultural or historical interest.

-In addition to learning from Blue Planet Global Education professionals, teachers will also receive professional development on curation, labeling of exhibits, and digital museums from Dr. Sandra Norman, Associate Professor and Dr. Candace Cunningham, Assistant Professor in the department of History at Florida Atlantic University.
+In addition to learning from Blue Planet Global Education professionals, teachers also get to access professional development on curation, material culture, exhibit labeling, and digital museums from Florida Atlantic University history professors Dr. Sandra Norman and Dr. Candace Cunningham.

 From our Spring 2021 pilot program teachers:

 I think it’s a great way to get students to think more globally and have some personal connection to the outside world.
 They’re learning, creating, and having fun.

 -Ashley Monastra, G-Star School of the Arts, USA

 They were very engaged and excited to learn about children from across the globe!
 It motivated them to find out more about the host country and share their learning.
 They were also proud to share information about their own culture.